 Many new parents-to-be sign up with gift registries.
 It isn’t the norm to have a gift registry for a Sip and See, although if you haven’t already received something you had listed, guests can still choose it from the registry and give it to you.

 Don’t expect anyone who brought a shower gift to bring one for the Sip and See.
 However, most of your friends and family members won’t want to show up empty-handed.
-Make sure you keep track what each person brought so you can send out thank you notes later.

 Who to Invite